restic/restic/doc/040_backup.rst

 The tags can later be used to keep (or forget) snapshots with the ``forget`` command.
 The command ``tag`` can be used to modify tags on an existing snapshot.

+Space requirements
+******************

+Restic currently assumes that your backup repository has sufficient space for the backup operation you are about to perform.
+This is a realistic assumption for many cloud providers, but may not be true when backing up to local disks.

+Should you run out of space during the middle of a backup, there will be some additional data in the repository, but the snapshop will never be created as it only would be written at the very (successful) end of the backup operation.
+Previous snapshots will still be there and will still work.